Information Systems Analysis|

 anonymously.
 These will be used as the basis of the group forming assignment.
 This assignment will count as a "triple" assignment for homework.

-Identify the business rules associated with circulation at the UMSL library.
-DUE: January 30.
+Identify the business rules associated with registration at UMSL.
+DUE: September 3.